ClouDesire/docusaurus/docs/onboarding.md

 For [Deployed Applications](deployed.md), you need to access to the “_Modules_” section (more details [here](deployed.md#modules).)

-To access the “Modules” section go to [marketplace.cloudesire.com](https://marketplace.cloudesire.com), select “log-in” at the top right corner  of the screen, enter your username and password (or follow the instructions to create a new vendor account) and click on your username at the top right corner to access your personal Control Panel.
+To access the “Modules” section access your personal Control Panel.
 You will be able to access the “_Modules_” from the menu on the left.

 Once you are in the “_Modules_” section, , select a specific _Module_ and _Package_ (more details [here](deployed.md#packages)), click on the “_Show Advanced_” button on the top-right of the page.
 Furthermore, by accessing to the “_Application Metrics_” tab it’s possible to fill all the required fields and click on the “_Add_” button to finish.